outwatch/outwatch/docs/readme.md

 )
 ```

-If you have an effect that is synchronous in nature, you should consider using a sync effect type instead for performance reasons.
-A sync effect can be rendered in one go, whereas an async effect might need to patch the dom after it is finished.

 ### Rendering Sync Effects

-You can render synchronous effects like `cats.effect.SyncIO` or `monix.eval.Coeval` as well (we currently use our own typeclass `colibri.effect.RunSyncEffect` and will port to `cats.effect.SyncEffect` as soon as it is available).
+You can render synchronous effects like `cats.effect.SyncIO` as well (using the typeclass `colibri.effect.RunSyncEffect`).
 The effect will be run sync whenever an element is rendered with this modifier.
 Example:
 ```scala mdoc:js:compile-only
 import cats.effect.SyncIO